awsr/PS-StreamXRef/docs/Export-XRefData.md

 ```

 ## DESCRIPTION
-This cmdlet exports the contents of the lookup data cache as JSON to a specified file.
+The `Export-XRefData` cmdlet exports the contents of the lookup data cache as JSON to a specified file.

 The files created by this cmdlet can be used with `Import-XRefData`.